John IV of Portugal: Imperial Recovery

 Abroad, the Dutch took Portuguese Malacca (January 1641), and the Imam of Oman captured Muscat (1650).
-Nevertheless, the Portuguese, despite having to divide their forces among Europe, Brazil and Africa, managed to retake Luanda, in Portuguese Angola, from the Dutch in 1648 and, by 1654, had recovered northern Brazil, which effectively ceased to be a Dutch colony.
+Nevertheless, the Portuguese, despite having to divide their forces among Europe, Brazil, and Africa, managed to retake Luanda, in Portuguese Angola, from the Dutch in 1648 and, by 1654, had recovered northern Brazil, which effectively ceased to be a Dutch colony.
 This was countered by the loss of Portuguese Ceylon (present day Sri Lanka) to the Dutch, who took Colombo in 1656.

 Death and legacy

 King John IV died in 1656 and was succeeded by his son Afonso VI.
 His daughter, Catherine of Braganza, married King Charles II of England.
+Bombay in India was given as dowry to the English.

 John was a patron of music and the arts, and a considerably sophisticated writer on music; in addition to this, he was a composer.
 During his reign he collected one of the largest libraries in the world, but it was destroyed in the Lisbon earthquake of 1755.
-Among his writings is a defense of Palestrina, and a Defense of Modern Music (Lisbon, 1649).
+Among his writings are a defence of Palestrina, and a Defence of Modern Music (Lisbon, 1649).
 One famous composition attributed to him is a setting of the Crux fidelis, a work that remains highly popular during Holy Week amongst church choirs.
 However, no known manuscript of the work exists, and it was first published only in 1869, in France.
 On stylistic grounds, it is generally recognized that the work was written in the 19th century.

 In 1646, John IV proclaimed Mary, in her conception as the Immaculate Conception (the 'Immaculata'), the Patroness of Portugal by royal decree of the House of Braganza.
 The doctrine had appeared in the Middle Ages and had been fiercely debated in the 15th and 16th centuries, but a bull issued in 1616 by Pope Paul V finally "[forbade] anyone to teach or preach a contrary opinion."
 Three years later, in 1649, the iconography of the Immaculata was established by Francisco Pacheco (1564–1654), a Spanish artistic advisor to the Inquisition, based on Revelation XII:1.

 Marriages and descendants

 John married Luisa de Guzmán, daughter of Juan Manuel Pérez de Guzmán, 8th Duke of Medina-Sidonia.
 From that marriage several children were born.
-Because some of John's children were born and died before their father became king they are not considered infantes or infantas (heirs to the throne) of Portugal.
+Because some of John's children were born and died before their father became king, they are not considered infantes or infantas (heirs to the throne) of Portugal.